-Do I Want to Be a Licensed Practical Nurse?
+Should I Become A Licensed Practical Nurse?

 A licensed practical nurse (LPN) works under the supervision of a doctor or registered nurse and provides basic medical care in a healthcare setting.
 Duties of an LPN include monitoring patients' health by checking blood pressure and vitals, applying dressings, assisting with bathing, collecting blood samples, and keeping records.

 LPNs usually work full-time, although some part-time positions are available.
-Shifts may be longer than eight hours and be scheduled during the day, night, or weekends.
+Shifts may be longer than eight hours and could be scheduled during the day, night, or weekends.
 The job can be physically demanding because LPNs often help to lift, move, and assist patients.
 Nursing work can be very stressful as well as rewarding.
 There is a risk of exposure to infectious diseases while working with patients.

-|Experience||Experience in a clinical setting will be part of a training program*|
+|Experience||Experience in a clinical setting will be part of a training program.|

 Step 1: Enroll in an LPN Certificate Program